• Skip to primary navigation

 Badrijani Nigvzit

-Eggplant Rolls with Walnut Sauce
+Eggplant Rolls with Walnut Paste

 This is one of my favorite Georgian dishes!
 Thinly sliced eggplant pieces are grilled or pan-fried and then topped with walnut paste before being rolled.
 You will find this on assorted pkhali plates next to spreadable items, or you can order this on its own.